WRWN

-WRWN (107.9 FM, "Rewind 107.9") is a commercial radio station licensed to Port Royal, South Carolina, and serving Hilton Head Island and the Savannah metropolitan area.
-It airs a classic hits radio format and is owned by Dick Broadcasting, through licensee Dick Broadcasting Company, Inc. of Tennessee.
+WRWN (107.9 FM, "Rewind 107.9") is a commercial radio station licensed to Port Royal, South Carolina, United States, and serving Hilton Head Island and the Savannah metropolitan area.
+It airs a classic hits format and is owned by Dick Broadcasting, through licensee Dick Broadcasting Company, Inc. of Tennessee.
 The studios and offices are on Mall Boulevard in Savannah.

-It is a Class C2 station.
-It has an effective radiated power (ERP) of 24,000 watts.
-The transmitter is on Ulmer Road in Bluffton, South Carolina.
+WRWN's transmitter is sited on Ulmer Road in Bluffton, South Carolina.